-How do you assess the best return on your investment when purchasing lighting system for your business?
-When it comes to building an ROI, comparing LED versus HPS luminaires, be careful with results that are supplied by manufacturers of only one type of light source.
+How do you assess the best return on your investment when purchasing a lighting system for your business?
+When building an ROI, comparing LED versus HPS luminaires, be careful with results supplied by manufacturers of only one type of light source.
 You would be well advised to do your homework and perform your own calculations, and to work with a manufacturer like P.L.
-Light Systems who produces both HID and LED lighting productsand will thus not be biased toward any one technology.
-In this article we will examine what to consider when determining your ROI for an LED, HPS or hybrid application.
+Light Systems.
+We produce both HID and LED lighting products, and will thus not be biased toward any one technology.
+In this article, we will examine what to consider when determining your ROI for an LED, HPS, or hybrid application.

 Before deciding what lighting solution is best suited to your application, there are a few things to consider: